quicktext/qql/features.md

 | CORPUS | TABLE |
 | CORPUSES | DATABASE |

+The QQL is oriented to the corpuses which the SQL is oriented to the dabatabase.

 # Differences of Data Definition Language (DDL)

 ## Differences of lexical analysis